 (#15836)9.2.4.5.xxx EOTSP subfield

-The End of Traffic for SP (EOTSP) subfield indicates if there is pending traffic from the transmitting STA during the current service period.
-The EOTSP subfield is set to 1 if the transmitting non-AP STA does not have any more pending traffic to be delivered during the current service period; otherwise, it is set to 0.
+The End of Traffic for SP (EOTSP) subfield indicates if there is no further pending traffic from the transmitting non-AP STA during the current TWT service period.
+The EOTSP subfield is set to 1 if the transmitting non-AP STA does not have any more pending traffic to be delivered during the current TWT service period; otherwise, it is set to 0.

 TGbe editor: Please insert the following paragraphs at the end of 35.3.24.1 in P802.11beD3.1: